Tawhid: Interpersonal relationship

-According to the Qur'an, one consequence of properly conceived relationship between God and man as the served and servant is the proper relationship among humans.
-To achieve the former, the Qur'an consistently "reminds" mankind of two points.
-God is one; everything except God (including the entirety of nature) is contingent upon God.
+According to the Quran, one consequence of properly conceived relationship between God and man as the served and servant is the proper relationship among humans.
+To achieve the former, the Quran consistently "reminds" mankind of two points: God is one; everything except God (including the entirety of nature) is contingent upon God.
 With all His might and glory, God is essentially the all-merciful God.

 Good and evil

-According to the Qur'an, God is the progenitor of all things, both good and evil.
-As is written in the Qur'an, all of humanity is created at the will of Allah, both the good and the evil, and their natures have been predisposed as such since the beginning of creation.
+According to the Quran, God is the progenitor of all things, both good and evil.
+As is written in the Quran, all of humanity is created at the will of Allah, both the good and the evil, and their natures have been predisposed as such since the beginning of creation.

-According to the Qur'an, Satan deviated from the unification of God in the story of creation of man by permitting his own hierarchical value system to supersede God's will: God asked the angels to bow to Adam, who he had created from clay.
+According to the Quran, Satan deviated from the unification of God in the story of creation of man by permitting his own hierarchical value system to supersede God's will: God asked the angels to bow to Adam, who he had created from clay.
 Satan refused and said, "I am better than him; you created me from fire and created him from clay".
 The medieval Muslim scholar Al-Ghazali, pointing out that the only legitimate "preference principle" in the sight of God is piety, wrote, "Every time a rich man believes that he is better than a poor one, or a white man believes that he is better than a black one, then he is being arrogant.
 He is adopting the same hierarchical principles adopted by Iblis [Satan] in his jahl [ignorance], and thus falling into shirk [opposite of Tawhid]".

 Secularism

 In many jurisdictions of the world, the laws and the people's general attitude hold that the sphere of public life should be secular and that belief in and the practice of religion should remain in the sphere of private life.
 One motive for adopting that stance has been to reduce the effects of conflicts between followers of different religions or between adherents of secularism and those of a religion.
 In public life, that view insists that the authority of the state prevails over any religious authorities.

 For some Islamic thinkers, these propositions infringe the doctrine of tawhid and are therefore anathema.
 If the cosmos is a unified and harmonious whole, centred on the omnipotent and omnipresent God, they hold that recognising any other authority as superior is wrong.
-According to one writer, "Traditionally, a Muslim is not a nationalist, or citizen of a nation-state; he has no political identity, only a religious membership in the Umma.
+According to one writer, "Traditionally, a Muslim is not a nationalist, or citizen of a nation-state; he has no political identity, only a religious membership in the Ummah.
 For a traditional Muslim, Islam is the sole and sufficient identification tag and nationalism and nation-states are obstacles".
 Hence the idea of creating a wholly Islamic state, or a revived caliphate.

 In practice, nearly all Muslims live their daily lives under some national jurisdiction and accept at least part of the constraints this involves.